sketchplugins/plugin-directory/README.md

 - [Timelapse](https://timelapsesketch.com), by Team Timelapse: Create beautiful high-speed videos of your work in Sketch and show off your progress.
 - [Timeline](https://timeline.animaapp.com), by Anima Team: Create beautiful timeline animations and export GIF or MP4
 - [Tin Drum](https://github.com/VitskyDs/tin-drum), by VitskyDs:
+- [Tinty](https://github.com/chewbecky/tinty), by chewbecca: Sketch Plugin that lets you create tints and shades of any color as shared styles and document colors.
 - [TinyFaces 👦🏼👨🏾👩🏻](https://github.com/maximedegreve/tinyfaces-sketch-plugin), by Maxime De Greve: Fill content with random avatars & data
 - [TitleCase](https://github.com/jessebilsten/sketch-titlecase), by Jesse Bilsten: A Sketch plugin that changes your text to TitleCase
 - [Toggle Constrain Proportions](https://github.com/erikfontanel/sketch-toggle-constrain-proportions), by Erik Gelderblom: Toggles the contrain proportions setting with keyboard shortcut ⌘ + P. Sketch v39+ compatible.